-The wearing of medical face masks or FFP2 masks (no FFP3 masks with valves, no visors!) is mandatory in university internships and on-site examinations.
-So-called everyday masks are not permitted; with these masks, no access to the internships or examinations is allowed.
+The wearing of medical face masks or FFP2 masks is compulsory on the entire outdoor area as well as in all buildings of the university (no masks with valves, no visors!).
+So-called everyday masks are not permitted; with these masks, no access to laboratory trainings, practical exercises and examinations is allowed.
 As for state examinations (Staatsexamensprüfungen), please observe the respective regulations of the responsible examination offices.
-Please make sure to strictly observe the applicable hygiene and distance rules in internships and face-to-face examinations.
-The obligation to wear a mask applies to the entire outdoor area as well as all traffic routes and rooms in all buildings of the university.
+Please make sure to strictly observe the applicable hygiene and distance rules in on-site events.

-Please refer to these important forms and concepts for handling Corona.
+Here you will find important forms and concepts for dealing with Corona.

 Despite the existing restrictions, we wish you a good start to the semester.
-And stay healthy!
+Stay healthy!

 The relevant infection control regulations in public areas also apply to public areas on the university campus.